T-vK/SuperParticles/README.md

 #### superParticles.destroy()

 Destroys the SuperParticles instance.
+(If you want to reuse the instance afterwards, you have to call reinit first!)
+(Currently buggy because of https://github.com/pixijs/pixi.js/issues/5404)

+#### superParticles.reinit()

-(Don't use the instance after destroying it.)
+Reinitializes the instance.
+(Useful after destroying it.)